rainscent9/dwl-03/README.md

 Fall semester 2021

 ## Summary
+During the module Data Warehouse and Data Lake Systems 1 and 2 we created the monitoring tool called Eldorado.
+It collects data on the Internet about the news and social media mentioning of a company – Credit Suisse acts as a demo use case.
-The result of this project is a monitoring tool called Eldorado Monitoring Tool, which collects data on the Internet about a specific company, as a demo case for Credit Suisse.
-As data sources we use NewsAPI, Twitter and Finnhub.
-The data is collected using Apache Airflow running on a virtual Linux machine in Docker Compose.
-As a data store, we use Amazon RDS with PostgreSQL which also forms our data lake.
-The goal of the project is to monitor all news and mentions related to Credit Suisse run a segment analysis and link them to stock price.
-This porject can easily be modified to gather data for other companies.
+As data sources, we use NewsAPI, Twitter and Finnhub.
+The data is collected using Python scripts in Apache Airflow running on an Ubuntu virtual machine in Docker Compose.
+To store the data, we built a data lake on Amazon Web Services.
+For the data lake we use Amazon RDS with PostgreSQL as a database.
+Finally, the data is visualized via a dashboarding solution on Tableau Online – enabling the company to monitor news and mentions related to the brand and link them to stock price trends.

 ### Dashboard
 The online Tableau Dashboard shows the collected data of the last 24h.